- Course Work

 - Ph.D. examination

 Students will be required to complete satisfactorily 20 courses, for a total of 20 course units (CUs).
-Please see requirement worksheet here: form_FREN.doc All students should take at least one course in each period and in each genre of French literature.
+Please see requirement worksheet here: form_FREN.doc All students should take at least one course in each period of French literature.
 The choice of courses should also reflect a diversity of theoretical, critical, and methodological approaches.
 Papers should be presented following MLA guidelines and, in at least half of the French courses, should be written in French.
-Students may take up to three courses outside French, either in another Romance language or in another field pertinent to the prospective area of specialization.
+Students may take up to three courses outside of French, either in another Romance language or in another field pertinent to the prospective area of specialization.
 Comparative literature courses that are not cross-listed with French but partially deal with French texts should be discussed with the instructor and the Graduate Chair; such courses may be given French credit, depending on the amount of reading and writing done in French.
 Students are expected to meet each semester with the Graduate Chair to discuss seminar selection and for approval of extra-departmental courses.

 YEAR 1- Non-Service